 (2) The flow meters or other approved devices shall have and maintain an accuracy within five percent of the actual flow as installed.

-(3) The meter shall be tested for accuracy on-site, as installed, every five (5) years beginning from the date of issuance, unless the Licensee submits documentation to the satisfaction of SWFWMD that a longer period of time for testing is warranted.
+(3) The meter shall be tested for accuracy onsite, as installed, every five (5) years beginning from the date of issuance, unless the Licensee submits documentation to the satisfaction of SWFWMD that a longer period of time for testing is warranted.
 The test shall be performed by a person certified to use the test equipment.
 If the actual flow is found to vary than 5% from the measured flow, the Licensee shall have the meter re-calibrated or replaced, whichever is necessary.
 Documentation of the test and a certificate of re-calibration, if applicable, shall be submitted within 30 days of each test or re-calibration.
 If the alternative accounting method involves a meter belonging to another entity or to the reclaimed water supplier, the Licensee shall submit documentation from the owner/ supplier that the meter readings continue to be accurate to 5% of the actual flow as installed.
 Such documentation is subject to approval by SWFWMD.

 (4) The meter shall be installed in a straight length of pipe where there is at least an upstream length equal to ten (10) times the outside pipe diameter and a downstream length equal to two (2) times the outside pipe diameter.
 Where there is not at least a length of ten diameters upstream available, flow straightening vanes shall be used in the upstream line.